-Understanding Substance Abuse
+Understanding Substance Abuse in Texas

 Substance abuse refers to the harmful or hazardous use of psychoactive substances, including alcohol and illicit drugs.
-It can lead to addiction, which is characterized by compulsive drug seeking and use, despite harmful consequences.
+It can lead to addiction, characterized by compulsive drug seeking and use, despite harmful consequences.
 Understanding the nature of substance abuse is crucial for developing effective counseling strategies.

 The Impact of Substance Abuse